Raja Ampat Research and Conservation Centre

 Involving indigenous communities in both marine tourism and environmental initiatives is the key to sustainability and success.

-The RARCC is a Dutch registered PBO (non-profit organization) as well as an Indonesian registered foundation (Yayasan).
+The RARCC is an Indonesian registered foundation (Yayasan).

 Working with like-minded persons and organizations, the RARCC offers a well-established base to conduct environmental research, community development projects and work on conservation initiatives.